 The standard facets for ecommerce are well known - price, size, color etc. - but facets are also useful whenever there is a large collection of content that has classifiable traits.
 If you were browsing through a collection of legal documents, it would be useful to facet by ruling date or jurisdiction.
 Similarly, if searching through an online music library facets like genre or song duration would be more useful.

-At Sajari we're focused on giving you the tools to build your own search experiences, customized to your own business.
+At Sajari we're focused on giving you the tools to build your own onsite search experiences, customized to your own business.
 We’ve made setting up your own customized filters and facets as easy as possible.
 You can simply wrap any HTML element in Sajari tags to tell our crawler to store the element’s variables - these variables can then be used to create filters and facets in your search interfaces.

-Hopefully this has given you a better grasp of the difference between filters and facets, but to recap:
+Hopefully this blog has given you a better grasp of the difference between filters and facets, but to recap: